psikosen/Godot-MCP/README.md

 - `remove_input_event_from_action` - Remove an input event by index or matching fields
 - `list_audio_buses` - Enumerate the audio bus graph with volume, routing, and effect status
 - `configure_audio_bus` - Adjust audio bus volume, routing, and effect enablement with optional persistence

+#### XR Commands
+- `list_xr_interfaces` - Enumerate XR interfaces, initialization state, and capabilities exposed by the project build.
+- `initialize_xr_interface` - Initialize a named XR interface and optionally promote it to the primary interface.
+- `shutdown_xr_interface` - Gracefully end the XR session for a specific interface and release resources.
+- `save_xr_project_settings` - Persist XR-related ProjectSettings entries for deterministic editor configuration.

+#### Multiplayer Commands
+- `get_multiplayer_state` - Capture the SceneTree multiplayer snapshot including connected peers and authority metadata.
+- `create_multiplayer_peer` - Configure ENet, WebSocket, or WebRTC peers in server/client mode for playtesting.
+- `teardown_multiplayer_peer` - Disconnect and clear the active multiplayer peer returning the scene to single-player mode.
+- `spawn_multiplayer_scene` - Instantiate a PackedScene and optionally assign multiplayer authority for quick session setup.

+#### Compression Commands
+- `configure_texture_compression` - Apply GPU compression options scoped to a platform and optionally save to disk.
+- `batch_reimport_textures` - Reimport a batch of textures so new compression presets are applied consistently.
+- `create_texture_import_preset` - Register reusable import presets for ASTC/KTX/WebP oriented workflows.
+- `list_texture_compression_settings` - Inspect the current compression presets and import settings stored in ProjectSettings.

 #### Patch Commands
 - `preview_patch` - Preview a diff before it is applied